CSSUoB/cssuob.github.io/about.md

 CSS is part of the [Guild of Students](/guild).
 This means we have a Constitution which we recommend all members read at least once.

-Below are links to both our current Constitution and all previous agendas:
+Below are links to both our current Constitution and all previous meeting agendas and minutes:

 <div class="constitution-buttons">
     <a href="/constitution" class="constitution-link constitution">